Sous-titre

 More generally, this project will provide the first proof of concept for the use of ASOs in the inner ear.
 This will open the way for this promising approach to be adapted to treat other forms of inherited hearing loss and prevent hearing loss in large numbers of people.

-Radboud University Medical Center, Netherlands
+Dr Erik de Vrieze, MD/PhD, Radboud University Medical Center, The Netherlands